ComposableFi/composable/docs/docs/user-guides/dot-lp-guide.md

 # How to LP & stake DOT on Pablo via Trustless Zone

 The [IBC](../technology/composable-ibc.md) DOT-KSM connection serves as the first transfer protocol between Kusama (KSM) and Polkadot (DOT), unlocks the potential for a seamless flow of liquidity between parachains on both networks.
 Token transfers are a prime example of this, enabling increased liquidity across protocols on both chains.
+It is important to note that IBC powers functionality beyond token transfers and unlocks composability between Polkadot and Kusama.
+One could possibly send XCM messages using IBC as a transport layer.
+This would enable XCM execution on Kusama or a Kusama parachain sent from Polkadot or a Polkadot parachain.

 This guide outlines the steps involved in transferring DOT from Polkadot to Picasso using XCM and IBC to provide liquidity on [Pablo](../technology/pablo-overview.md).

 There are two steps required to complete the process: